cognesy/instructor-php/docs/cookbook/examples/advanced/context_cache.mdx

 ---
-title: 'Context caching (Anthropic)'
+title: 'Context caching'
 docname: 'context_cache'
 ---

 ## Overview

-Instructor offers a simplified way to work with LLM providers' APIs supporting caching (currently only Anthropic API), so you can focus on your business logic while still being able to take advantage of lower latency and costs.
+Instructor offers a simplified way to work with LLM providers' APIs supporting caching, so you can focus on your business logic while still being able to take advantage of lower latency and costs.

 > **Note 1:** Instructor supports context caching for Anthropic API and OpenAI API.